localstack/serverless-localstack/README.md

 custom:
   localstack:
     host: http://localhost
+    stages:
+      # list of stages for which the plugin should be enabled
+      - local
     endpoints:
-      # This section can be used for customization but is not strictly needed
+      # This section is optional - can be used for customizing the target endpoints
       S3: http://localhost:4572
       DynamoDB: http://localhost:4570
       CloudFormation: http://localhost:4581